EcoG-io/iso15118/README.md

    $ make build
    $ make dev
    ```
-   Currently only SECC will be spawned as the goal of JOSEV is to run iso15118
+   Currently, only SECC will be spawned as the goal of JOSEV is to run iso15118
-   as a SECC
+   as an SECC

 2. Local Installation